Click here to renew your licence

 What is renewal?

 Registrants must renew their licensure annually in order to remain in good standing with COBC.
-During the renewal period, registrants are asked to review their personal information on file, update any out-of-date documentation, and pay their licensing fees for the coming year.
+During the annual renewal period, registrants are asked to review their personal information on file, update any out-of-date documentation, and pay their licensing fees for the coming year.

 When does renewal happen?

 COBC licences expire on March 31 each year.
 The same expiration date applies to all registrants, regardless of initial registration date.

 The online renewal portal is typically open for about 6–7 weeks.
 Registrants can renew their licensure any time from mid-February through until March 31.

 How much does renewal cost?

 COBC’s fee schedule can be found here.
 The amount due during renewal is the annual licensing fee.

 What are the requirements for renewal?

 Each registrant must submit an online renewal application and pay the applicable fees before the March 31 deadline.
 The process can be completed entirely online, through the COBC portal.
 (The RENEWAL tab is only accessible to registrants during the annual renewal period.)
 COBC’s Renewal Guidebook explains the steps to complete the process.